 - If it is possible to salvage, carry out the same under intimation to HO and insurance company, as applicable

 - salvaged goods shall be tested separately for suitability before acceptance’

-- damaged goods shall be tested before declaring non recoverable damaged and stored separately and maintain record of “Damaged Goods Records
+- damaged goods shall be tested before declaring non-recoverable damaged and stored separately and maintain a record of “Damaged Goods Records

 - Salvaged goods shall be kept in separate stacks with proper identification in the “Stack Card” clearly indicating the parent stack(s) details